 Relatively little has been written about Mary Wurm, but here are two entries about her in a couple of music dictionaries:

-• Burton, Nigel.
+- Burton, Nigel.
 “Wurm, Mary.”
-Grove Music Online, edited by Deane Root.
-Also published in The New Grove Dictionary of Women Composers, edited by Julie Anne Sadie, 503–4.
-London: Macmillan, 1996.
+Grove Music Online, ed.
+Deane Root.
+Also published in The New Grove Dictionary of Women Composers, ed.
+Julie Anne Sadie, 503–4.
+Macmillan, 1996.

 And here is a short essay about her from VAN Magazine: